Thomas Cup: Successful national teams

 Only six countries, Malaysia (formerly Malaya), Indonesia, China, Japan, Denmark, and India have ever won the Thomas Cup.
 The first three each won the first competition that it entered: Malaya, the initial contest in 1949; Indonesia, the 1958 contest against Malaya; and China, the 1982 contest over Indonesia.

 Indonesia leads in total titles with 14, with the most recent one in 2020 following a nearly two-decade drought.
 They won four consecutive titles from 1970 to 1979 and five consecutive titles from 1994 to 2002.
 Indonesia's ten-year reign as champion was ended by the resurgence of China in 2004 when they won the title in Jakarta.
-Indonesia has played in the decisive final tie (team match) on 21 occasions.
+Indonesia has played in the decisive final tie (team match) on 22 occasions.
 For the first time since their first entrance in 1958, Indonesia failed to reach the top four in 2012.

-China has captured the Cup on ten occasions, including five consecutively from 2004 to 2012.
-Since 1982, when they first entered the competition, China has won the most titles and has consistently placed among the top four teams, except in 2016 and 2022 when they lost in the quarter-final.
+China has captured the Cup on 11 occasions, including five consecutively from 2004 to 2012.
+Since 1982, when they first entered the competition, China has won the most titles and has consistently placed among the top four teams, except in 2016 and 2022 when they lost in the quarter-finals.

 Malaysia has won five times, the last being in 1992.
 They have played in the final tie on 14 occasions.
 It has been runners-up the most times, losing nine finals.

 In 2014, Japan became the fourth country to have captured the Cup, doing so in its first appearance in the championship round.
 Japan had finished in the top four on four previous occasions: 1967, 1979, 2010, and 2012; and in 1970, they had given the eventual champion Indonesia its toughest battle, going down 4–5 in the final of the Asian qualifier.